Ed-Ls/photo-gallery/README.md

-# Expenses Dashboard app by Eden
+# Art Gallery Website by Eden

 **Here is my Art Gallery website, made with ReactJS!** 😁